Sandhya Mendonca

-Sandhya Mendonca is an Indian writer, editor and publisher.
+Sandhya Mendonca is an Indian writer, author, biographer, editor and publisher.
 Born in Bengaluru (Bangalore) in the state of Karnataka, India, she gained a BA in Economics, Political Science & Sociology from St. Joseph's College of Arts & Science and an MA in Political Science specialising in International Relations from Bangalore University.
 She has a Diploma in Public Relations from the Bharatiya Vidya Bhavan.
 She lives in Bengaluru.